Lloyds Bank International: Middle and Far East

-In 1961, Lloyds Bank transferred its eastern division (including Cox's & King's, British army agents) to National and Grindlays Bank in exchange for a 25 per cent share in National and Grindlays (renamed Grindlays Bank in 1975).
-The bank retained its interest in Grindlays until 1984, when it was sold to the ANZ Banking Group.
+In 1961, Lloyds Bank transferred its eastern division (including Cox & Kings, British army agents) to National and Grindlays Bank in exchange for a 25 per cent share in National and Grindlays (renamed Grindlays Bank in 1975).
+The bank retained its interest in Grindlays until 1984, at which point it was sold to the ANZ Banking Group.
 In 2014, it was announced that Lloyds' Coxs and Kings branch would close by 2016.

 North America

 In 1974, Lloyds Bank acquired First Western Bank and Trust Company, renaming it Lloyds Bank California to reflect the change in ownership.
-Lloyds Bank California acquired First State Bank of Northern California in 1976, and, in 1986, its 88 branches and US$3 billion in assets, were divested to Japanese-owned Golden State Sanwa Bank for $263 million in cash.
+Lloyds Bank California acquired First State Bank of Northern California in 1976, and, in 1986, its 88 branches and US$3 billion in assets were divested to Japanese-owned Golden State Sanwa Bank for $263 million in cash.

 Lloyds Bank Canada was formed in 1986, when the bank purchased the Continental Bank of Canada.
 In 1990, after several years of losses, Lloyds Bank sold its Canadian operation to the Hongkong Bank of Canada, a subsidiary of HSBC Holdings.